 I am many professionals in one: I deliver work by integrating my expertise in Behavioral Coaching, Process Coaching (Design Thinking, Agile Scrum, Lean Startup) and Organization Development, and my combined 25+ years of front-line business experience as former banker and current serial startup entrepreneur.

-- Behavioral Coaching: I am an International Coaching Federation curriculum trained coach specialized in Positive Psychology.
+- Behavioral Coaching: I am a Certified Positive Psychology Coach (CPPC) and International Coach Federation Associate Certified Coach (ICF ACC).
 I incorporate in my coaching many learnings from classic and contemporary behavioral science, including Conversational Intelligence, Non-Violent Communication, Radical Candor, Choice Theory, Theory X & Y and habit formation.

 Further, I work with organizations on bringing drive to the operational and delivery aspects of Organizational Change, Digital Transformation and Innovation programs.
 My take is that there’s enough planning and thinking in these programs, but not enough effort in the execution, hence the focus.